insolvent-capital/WorkTable/README.md

 ## Usage

 `WorkTable` can be used just in user's code with `worktable!` macro.
-It will generate table struct and other related structs that will be used for table logic.
+It will generate table structs and other related structs that will be used for table logic.

 ```rust